 • Other stations will send RST and ITU zone.

 • Each European Union Region count 1 (one) multiplier,

 • Each DXCC country count 1 (one) multiplier.

 The same multiplier (country/region) can be counted once and only once for each band.

-For example: The first QSO with an EU station in a contest band will be worth both as country and as region multiplier
+Example: the first QSO with a EU station in a contest band will be worth both as country and as region multiplier.

 6. Final Score